marcoshernandezisovalent/cilium-dc-design/docs/aci/simplicity_design.md

 *Cilium BGP Control Plane Traffic Flows*

 {: .note }
 For nodes configured with multiple network interfaces, it is fundamental to ensure that [kubelet's `node-ip` is set correctly on each node](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/#create-the-config-file).
 In the Basic Design, this **must** be the IP address of the primary interface connected to the main ACI EPG/BD.
-Cilium relies on this primary node IP for internal pod-to-pod east-west routing and does not typically provide mechanisms to choose alternative interfaces for this traffic.
+Cilium relies on this primary node IP for internal pod-to-pod east-west routing and does not provide mechanisms to choose alternative interfaces for this traffic.

 Refer to the [ACI BGP Design](/cilium-dc-design/docs/aci/aci_bgp_design/) section for general ACI BGP configuration details applicable here.